 Reports of crimes committed on the internet rise every year, resulting in significant financial losses for businesses and individuals of all ages and backgrounds.

 In 2021, the Federal Bureau of Investigation’s Internet Crime Complaint Center (IC3) logged nearly 850,000 complaints of crimes committed online—a 7% increase from the 791,790 cybercrime complaints filed in 2020—with potential losses exceeding $6.9 billion.
 The most common crimes reported include ransomware, business email compromise schemes, and the criminal use of cryptocurrency.

-To help combat fraud against older Americans and provide services to victims, the Office for Victims of Crime supports the National Elder Fraud Hotline.
-The hotline is a free resource that helps victims through the reporting process at the federal, state, and local levels.
+Adults over age 60 accounted for the most cybercrime complaints (92,371) and the highest reported losses ($1.68 billion) in 2021.
+To help combat fraud against older Americans and provide services to victims, OVC supports the National Elder Fraud Hotline.
+This free resource helps victims navigate federal, state, and local crime reporting processes.

-Developed with support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the National Center for Missing and Exploited Children Safety Pledge website provides free resources to help parents, educators, and caregivers learn more about the risks that children face online and how to respond safely.
+Children and teenagers can be particularly vulnerable to online crimes—tricked by anonymous predators because they do not recognize suspicious behavior or activity online.
+Developed with support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the National Center for Missing & Exploited Children’s Safety Pledge website provides free resources to help parents, educators, and other caregivers learn about the risks children face online and how to help them respond safely.

 Visit the following pages for additional information and resources from OJP and other federal sources: